June 30, 2012

-But of course they weren't.
-The big heavy tubes didn't want to fit.
-They forced us to use every grinding and filing tool in the shop, and by the time we were done they were a good 1/4" shorter than when we started.
+But of course they weren't, because the odd angles of the frame and the shock mounts wouldn't let them fit.
+The big tubes forced us to use every grinding and filing tool in the shop, and by the time we were done the tubes were a good 1/4" shorter than they were when we started.
 A test-fit showed we still had plenty of clearance for the lower radiator tube, or if not plenty then at least enough, so we cut and drilled the mounting strips and even contoured them to the shape of the radiator tabs for that extra special factory look.
 Then, using the radiator itself as a jig, we tacked them in place.

-And so the radiator is in, at least for now, although we're going to have to remove it in order to do things like installing the engine.
+And so the radiator is in, at least for now, although we're going to have to remove it a few times in order to do things like fitting the steering rack and installing the engine.
 It's pretty obvious how the radiator bolts to the frame, so I don't think we'll need to add an entry to our workshop manual, but one thing I think we still need to do is add some reinforcing tubes between the lower half of the 1/8" mounting strips and the nose tubes.
-Right now the strips are free to flex, and so of course they will if we don't put a stop to it.
+Right now the strips are free to flex like popsicle stocks, and so of course they will if we don't put a stop to it first.

 Our Build Log

 |Home Previous Entry Next Entry Latest Entry|